4/23/2025

 Chief Financial Officer

 Yeah, so I'd add that you're right.
 There was decent growth in all the months.
 March was our best month in terms of loan growth, but there was growth in January and February as well.
 We did add some of our higher cost funding towards the end of the quarter in terms of some of the broker deposits and some of the advances that we added.
-We're also going to see a decline in another decline in purchase accounting accretion as we talked about that kind of continues to run down.
-So there's some headwinds and some tailwinds that we think are kind of offsetting each other with the good loan growth.
-Obviously, that growth will trickle into the second quarter.
-We are going to see some of the higher cost funding that got added later in the quarter as some strain on the margin and then the purchase accounting as well.
-But yeah, all things kind of getting close to offsetting each other, we think a fairly stable margin is the right kind of mark, or at least in the short term.
+We're also going to see another decline in purchase accounting accretion as we talked about.
+That kind of continues to run down.
+There's some headwinds and some tailwinds that we think are kind of offsetting each other.
+With the loan growth, obviously that growth will trickle into the second quarter.
+We are going to see some of the higher-cost funding that got added later in the quarter have some strain on the margin and then the purchase accounting as well.
+But, yeah, all things kind of getting close to offsetting each other.
+We think a fairly stable margin is the right kind of mark, or at least in the short term.

 speaker

-What were your loan yields in the first quarter and then what were the brokers added at in terms of cost and how much was added on the broker side?
-Peter, you want to start with the loan
+what were your low yields in the first quarter, and then what were the brokered added at in terms of cost, and how much was added on the broker side?

 speaker